jhiner/wt-happysadsong/README.md

 For example, here's a particularly sad song: [Losing It by Rush] (https://webtask.it.auth0.com/api/run/wt-hinerman-gmail_com-0/happySadSongDemo?webtask_no_cache=1&artist=Rush&title=Losing%20It)

-And a happier song: [Losing It by Rush] (https://webtask.it.auth0.com/api/run/wt-hinerman-gmail_com-0/happySadSongDemo?webtask_no_cache=1&artist=Rush&title=Losing%20It)
+And a happier song: [The Spirit of Radio by Rush] (https://webtask.it.auth0.com/api/run/wt-hinerman-gmail_com-0/happySadSongDemo?webtask_no_cache=1&artist=Rush&title=the%20spirit%20of%20radio)

 ## Interpreting the results